Ultimate Missoula Real Estate Investing Guide for 2026

 Population Growth

-Population growth is a solid gauge of the potential or weakness of the community’s housing market.
-Flat or reducing population growth is an indicator of a poor market with not enough purchasers to validate your risk.
+Population growth statistics allow you to take a look at housing need in the region.
+Flat or decelerating population growth is an indicator of a sluggish market with not a lot of purchasers to justify your risk.

 Median Population Age